MuyePan/QtLocalizationForRpi/README.md

 You can turn off **appHelloWorld_lrelease**, **appHelloWorld_update** and **Override deployment data from build system** to accelerate debugging.

 Finally Modify main.cpp.
-This is just a simple demo of initilization and you should do more than this in real project.
+This is just a simple demo of initilization and you should do more in real project.
 ```
 QTranslator *tr = new QTranslator;
 tr->load("appHelloWorld_en.qm");